tahir7malik/sales-data-analysis/README.md

 This repository contains code and resources for conducting sales data analysis.
 The purpose of this project is to explore, analyse, and derive insights from a dataset related to sales of different electronic products.
 ## Project Overview

-**Fictional electronic store wants to create an annual sales report for 2022.
+**Fictional electronic store wants to create an annual sales report.
 For understanding their audience better and grow more sales**

 ![Dashboard](sales-data-analysis-dashboard.png)